Bago State Forest

 Sugar Pine Walk

-Don’t miss the experience of the Sugar Pine Walk.
-All visitors agree it’s one of the best kept secrets in NSW!
-Take the short stroll amongst a dense stand of enormous sugar pines planted in 1928.
-This species is the largest and tallest of all pines.
+The Sugar Pine Walk is a must-see for any visitors to the Tumbarumba area.
+Our visitors agree it’s one of the best kept secrets in NSW!
+Take the short stroll amongst a dense stand of enormous sugar pines planted in 1928, the largest and tallest of all pines.
 The walk is located on the edge of Kopsens Road, around half a kilometre from the Batlow-Tumbarumba Road at Laurel Hill.

 Paddy's River Dam

-A popular attraction in the heart of the alpine ash forests of the Bago Plateau.
-In summer it's a site for fishing and swimming or just a nice place to camp and relax.
+The beautiful Paddys River dam is a peaceful and scenic spot, and a popular attraction in the heart of the alpine ash forests of the Bago Plateau.
+In summer, it's a great place to go fishing or splash around in the waters of the Dam, and a year-round great place to camp and relax.
 It was originally constructed as a source of water for gold mining activities in the late 1800s.

 - Important information when visiting state forests